madetech/blog/posts/how_to_give_your_application_the_support_it_needs.md

 ###Level of service
 Find out what level of service you can expect from a potential team, you need to know the number of hours each week your budget will cover, and whether the agreement covers 24/7 emergency support.

-Additionally, look for teams who communicate well and often - you're handing responsibility for the wellbeing of your application to a third party, but for the sake of transparency you want to be kept abreast of any development.
+Additionally, look for teams who communicate well and often - you're handing responsibility for the wellbeing of your application to a third party, but for the sake of transparency you want to remain an active part of development.

 ###Collaborators
 When you've zeroed in on a few likely candidates and have begun making initial enquiries, you ought to be looking for a team you can build a relationship with, who'll do more than simply the bare minimum to keep your application functional.